wolfielearn/ezpark/ezpark-main/README.md

-### This section will be updated later, to describe how you can run the application.
+    * For now only the customer registration, adding vehicles to customer and reservation creation.
-- Implemented :For now only the customer registration, adding vehicles to customer and reservation creation.
+    * Later will be the check in/ check out process

 #### Start the application
     - docker compose up